tsasam/fullstack_challenge/Readme.md

 Note that the DB and the sessions are not persistent because they are destroyed then the container ends.
 ## Testing
 I addded some basic tests in the project.
-You can run them connecting to the bas terminal:
+You can run them connecting to the bash terminal:
 * `bash.sh`: Open a bash terminal in the container

 Then running the command inside the container: